ShortTimeNoSee/Thompson2026/src/blog/intellectual-property-lie.md

 excerpt: I get a lot of sideways glances for many of my views.
 But nothing gets the "normies" more confused than when I say I want to see the entire system of intellectual property burned to the ground.
 description: Nicholas Thompson explains why intellectual property is not real property, but rather a government-granted monopoly that violates actual property rights and creates artificial scarcity.
 keywords: intellectual property, capitalism, property rights, patents, copyright, government monopoly, artificial scarcity, libertarian perspective
-og_title: 'Let''s Talk About the Biggest Lie in "Capitalism": Intellectual Property'
+og_title: 'Let''s Talk About the Biggest Lie in "Capitalism"'
 og_image: https://images.unsplash.com/photo-1593444285553-28163240e3f1?w=1200&q=20
 og_image_alt: Close-up of a vintage typewriter with a sheet of paper loaded that reads "COPYRIGHT CLAIM" in bold black letters
 og_description: Intellectual property is not real property - it's a government-granted monopoly that violates actual property rights and creates artificial scarcity.